cap-js/sdm/README.md

 ## Test-drive Hybrid

-For using SAP Document Management Service as storage option, use the instance and key values of SAP Document Management Service in the below setup.
+For using SAP Document Management Service to store attachments, use the instance-name and service-key values of SAP Document Management Service Integration Option in the below setup.

 1. Log in to Cloud Foundry space: